Skip to main content

 Valuation Disputes

 General insurers may not understand collectibles markets.
-Specialty insurers have expert adjusters who know the difference between a $100 and $10,000 vintage comic.
+Specialty insurers have experienced adjusters who know the difference between a $100 and $10,000 vintage comic.

 High Deductibles